-A divorce is probably the most negotiating you’ll ever have to encounter, at the very least, the most emotional draining.
-A lot of back and forth over custody, assets, who gets what, who keeps the pets etc. You both have a multitude of demands, and you will make statements that support the same.
+A divorce is probably the most negotiating you’ll ever have to encounter, at the very least, the most emotionally draining.
+A lot of back and forth over custody, assets, who gets what, keeps the pets, etc. You both have a multitude of demands, and you will make statements that support the same.

 Talk is cheap.

 This statement rings true, especially in front of a divorce judge.
-No matter how much you demand for your rights, how well spoken you are, and how convincing your arguments are: fail to follow up with actions, and your entire plea falls on deaf ears.
+No matter how much you demand your rights, how well-spoken you are, and how convincing your arguments are: fail to follow up with actions, and your entire plea falls on deaf ears.

-Judges understand that many of the demands made during divorces are simply to spite the other party—denying them access to their kids, keeping their favorite cars, or simply trying to avoid financial compensation.
-For this reason, courts place a premium on actions, actual real life actions, rather than rehearsed speeches that reek of coaching.
+Judges understand that many of the demands made during divorces are to spite the other party—denying them access to their kids, keeping their favorite cars, or simply trying to avoid financial compensation.
+For this reason, courts place a premium on actions, actual real-life actions, rather than rehearsed speeches that reek of coaching.

 Actions speaks louder than words.

-All your claims in court must be complemented by action that mirror them.
+All your claims in court must be complemented by actions that mirror them.
 If you say A, then act A, not Z, or B simply because of how closely they are situated.
-All the claims your wife makes about you should be disproved by your actions.
-Comport yourself as a man of action, rather than a loud mouth who simply makes wild, often false, claims
+Your actions should disprove all the claims your wife makes about you.
+Comport yourself as a man of action, rather than a loudmouth who makes wild, often false, claims

 Luxury purchases and expensive vacations when you’re arguing against spousal support and alimony weakens your stance.
 If your argument is based on not being financially buoyant enough to agree to her demands, become a frugal, conservative spender.